WE-Arcade/WE-Arcade/PacWoman/README.md

 - **Frontend**: JavaScript, HTML5 Canvas, CSS
 - **Game Engine**: Custom-built in JavaScript

+## 💻 How to run the game?
+- Clone the repository
+- Run index.html on your browser

 ## 🎮 Play Now!
 🔗 **[PacWoman - Play Here](https://pac-woman.vercel.app/)**